Joy K. Ward

-Joy K. Ward is a leading evolutionary biologist studying the impact of the environment on plants and ecosystems.
+Joy K. Ward is an American evolutionary biologist studying the impact of the environment on plants and ecosystems.
 She began a new role as the dean of the College of Arts & Sciences at Case Western Reserve University on July 1, 2020 - leaving behind her professorship at the University of Kansas.
 Her research on plant life has gained her notoriety in many scientific research fields.
 Aside from her work in the lab, she is also a strong advocate for advancing underrepresented communities' scientific learning and careers.
 As part of her deanship at the University of Kansas, Ward was an important factor in increasing the number of underrepresented individuals who held faculty positions in STEM subjects.
 Notably, as a result of her research efforts, she was awarded the Presidential Early Career Award for Scientists and Engineers by U.S. President Barack Obama.

 Education

-Ward holds three degrees - a bachelor's, master's, and PhD.
-She received her bachelor's degree in biology from Penn State University in 1991.
+Ward received her bachelor's degree in biology from Penn State University in 1991.
 Moving to Durham, she completed her master's degree in botany in 1994 at Duke.
 This was quickly followed by a PhD, also from Duke, in botany that was completed in 1997.
 Since 1997, Ward has also published over 40 peer-reviewed articles.